Purchase, cancellation, & refund policies

-- Sign into the Google Account for which you purchased storage.
+- Sign into the Google Account where you purchased storage.

-- Review changes to storage that will take place after cancellation and then click Cancel plan.
+- Review changes to storage that will take place after cancellation.
+Confirm by clicking Cancel plan.

 - You'll receive a confirmation email of your subscription cancellation.
 On the start of the next month of your plan, you'll be downgraded to the free storage levels for Google Drive, Google Photos, and Gmail.